SBA

 Area Layout

-In the photos below the area and the magnet are shown.
+In the photos below the magnet are shown.
 The magnet has a large aperture of 500mm (to be verified).
-The magnet can be operated by a dedicated terminal located in a counting room opposite the magnet: HNA-184 (887-R-B84). code 10101.
+The magnet can be operated by a dedicated terminal CWO-HNA184-MNP located next to the MNP22 zone.

 The magnetic field